What was Japonisme | Free e-book

 Japonisme – how did it influence the arts?

-Japanisme has also greatly influenced Western artists.
+Japanisme has greatly influenced Western artists.
 Some examples:

 Tissot japonaise